Skip to content

 What to do with my belongings and furniture

-If you do want to bring your furniture with you, keep home sizes in mind.
-Big sleeper furniture will not work in most living spaces and it is expensive to ship it.
+Option 3 is to bring your furniture with you, but keep home and room sizes in mind.
+Big bulky furniture will not work in most living spaces and it is expensive to ship it.

 Beds, Mattresses and Duvets